andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 @### stdio (aka STDIO, aka std/IO, aka stdIO, aka std/io) ###@
 *   "stdio" stands for "standard input output".

+@### strcpy ###@
+*   common C function used to copy a string from a given source to a given destination
+    *   returns a pointer to the destination string.
+*   really only needed if you actually care where things are stored in memory
+    *   ...so really only needed in C

 @### Stored procedure ###@
 *   subroutine available to applications that access a relational database management system
 *   stored in the database data dictionary